Watch Six Nations Rugby on UK TV Abroad

 Live sport is when VPN apps perform worst.
 Common issues include:

-This happens because most VPN apps use shared or commercial IP addresses that broadcasters quickly detect.
+That's because most VPN apps run on shared or commercial IP addresses, and broadcasters spot those fast.

 The Reliable Way to Watch the Six Nations Abroad

-The most reliable solution is to use a VPN router with a UK residential IP address.
+The fix that actually holds up is a VPN router with a UK residential IP address.

 A VPN router handles the connection at network level, making every connected device appear to be in the UK.
 A residential IP behaves like a normal UK household broadband connection and is far less likely to be blocked.